McMaster Arts and Science: Expansion

-During the mid-'00s, the McMaster administration began putting pressure on the program to increase its size from 60 to 100 students per year.
+During the mid-2000s, the McMaster administration began putting pressure on the program to increase its size from 60 to 100 students per year.
 This campaign was part of a University-wide expansion of all smaller programs such as Medicine and Health Sciences.
 The idea was met with opposition from most students and professors in the program.
-Arguments against program expansion included concerns that the sense of tight-knit community would be lost; that larger classes would reduce the quality of education; and that it would place added pressure on professors.
-The previous increase in class size was in 1996, with an increase in intake from 50 students to 60.
-This increase was met with similar resistance, and many students and faculty regarded this as the beginning of the end of the intimate learning environment that had gained the Arts and Science Program its strong reputation.
-Although the '00s expansion issue was never resolved with finality, measures were subsequently taken to address the issue, with the ultimate aim of bringing enrollment back to a maximum of 60 students per year.
 Through the late 2010s, the program underwent a further expansion, increasing its enrollment target from 60 students per year to 70.